awei01/katsu-site-source/posts/2014-02-13-mystery-married-style-consultant-revealed.md

 Voted "Best Of" The Knot's 2012, 2013 & 2014

 Interested in designing your husband-to-be's suit for your upcoming wedding?
 Have the perfect suit in mind for your wedding day but can't find it anywhere?
 Want all of you groomsmen to feel special with their own custom suits?
 Thinking of saying "Thank You" to the father's of the bride and groom with a custom suit?
-Contact a style consultant at weddings@9tailors.com.
+Contact a style consultant at {{ site.emails.weddings }}.